top of page

 188 pages

 Dialog (1983–84) was the second independent, general distribution literary magazine published in Houston, Texas.
 With a bimonthly press run of 10,000, it featured poetry, short fiction, essays, and interviews with important regional and national writers.
-This collection presents some of Dialog’s best pieces and is a must for those interested in Texas literature from the period.
-(PDF: 195 pages/688k: formatted for loose-leaf binding)
+This collection presents some of Dialog’s best poems and short stories and is a must for those interested in Texas literature from the period.

 Featuring work by: